 BIOL 5241 Immunology

 Basic molecular and cellular aspects of the vertebrate immune system with emphasis upon the interrelationships of non-specific and specific host defense against disease, the nature of immunological specificity and its underlying molecular biology.
 Includes complement systems, immunochemistry, the nature of cellular activation and effector generation, immunodeficiency, tolerance, tissue transplantation, hypersensitivity, immune regulation and specific diseases illustrative of the successes and failures of the immune system.
 Case studies will be presented by the students on an array of immune system disease.
-Prerequisites: Bio 2970 and Chem 262.
-Interested Juniors in their second semester are particularly encouraged to register for this course.

 Credit 4 units.
 A&S IQ: NSM Art: NSM